Effect of the cubic torus topology on cosmological perturbations: Conclusions

 In this paper we have analyzed the influence of topology on the gravitational interaction in the Universe.
 We have considered a model in which the fundamental domain is a three-torus $T\times T\times T$.
 In such a space, gravitating masses are subject to periodic boundary conditions along three coordinate axes, that is, every mass in the fundamental domain has its counterparts in infinitely many cells shifted along each axis by multiples of tori periods.
 For this lattice Universe, we have obtained three alternative forms of the expression for the gravitational potential produced by a point-like mass.
-The first one (see Eq.~\rf{2.12}) exploits the periodic structure of space: it involves the expansion of delta-functions into Fourier series.
+The first one (see Equation~\eqref{2.12}) exploits the periodic structure of space: it involves the expansion of delta-functions into Fourier series.
 This solution is a trigonometric series, thus we named it trigonometric.
-The second one (see Eq.~\rf{2.13}), the Yukawa solution, was obtained by directly summing the fields produced by the original mass and its images.
+The second one (see Equation~\eqref{2.13}), the Yukawa solution, was obtained by directly summing the fields produced by the original mass and its images.
 Since the summed potentials satisfy the Helmholtz equation, they are the Yukawa potentials.
-In the third formula (see Eq.~\rf{2.15}), we have expressed them via Ewald sums (the Yukawa-Ewald formula) and shown that in some cases, such a trick facilitates (despite the complex form of the resulting expression) numerical calculations.
-We have also presented the corresponding formulas for the $x$-component of the gravitational force (see Eqs.~\rf{4.1}, \rf{4.2} and \rf{4.3}).
+In the third formula (see Equation~\eqref{2.15}), we have expressed them via Ewald sums (the Yukawa-Ewald formula) and shown that in some cases, such a trick facilitates (despite the complex form of the resulting expression) numerical calculations.
+We have also presented the corresponding formulas for the $x$-component of the gravitational force (see Equations~\eqref{4.1}--\eqref{4.3}).
+All these formulas, both for the potentials and forces, can be easily generalized for a system of arbitrarily located massive particles (see, e.g., \eqref{2.10}).
+It is well known that the gravitational potential of a system of masses distributed in the Universe defines the scalar perturbations of the~metric.